Shoulder Injury

 Rotator Cuff Injury

 Rotator cuffs connect the humerus (bone in the upper part of the arm) to the scapula (shoulder blade).
 They keep the bones in place within the shoulder joint while you move, which allows you to rotate your arm and shoulder without pain.
-If your rotator cuff injury occurred during strenuous activity, it may be more likely to that you’ll need more time and treatment before you can return to your job.
+If your rotator cuff injury occurred during strenuous activity, it may be more likely that you’ll need more time and treatment before you can return to your job.
 Although some people get relief from physical therapy, rotator cuff injuries frequently require surgery, leading to costly medical bills.

 Shoulder Dislocation

-This condition, also known as adhesive capsulitis occurs when the head of the humerus slips out of the shoulder joint.
+This condition, also known as adhesive capsulitis, occurs when the head of the humerus slips out of the shoulder joint.
 Symptoms of a dislocated shoulder include pain, swelling, numbness, and bruising.
 Treatment options include relocating the head of the humerus back into the shoulder joint (usually with anesthesia), immobilization, rehabilitation, and sometimes surgery.

 Frozen Shoulder